jfasonntag/slides/sessions/basic-computing.md

 # Introduction

-* These slides are visible as long as you are online.
-It's a website ;-)
-* You can hit `c` on your keyboard to see a table of contents. clickable.
+* You can hit `c` on your keyboard to see a table of contents.
+It's clickable.
 * There will be working code on those slides.
 I invite you to copy and paste this into a julia session and try it out.
+* You need to be online to get properly rendered math (and your browser needs to support the `MathJax` plugin)

 ---------------